percona/pmm-doc/docs/how-to/secure.md

 1. Staging the files in the proper locations:

-    - This can be a [direct mount](#mounting-certificates) to a local directory containing the needed certificates or
+    - You can [directly mount](#mounting-certificates) to a local directory containing the required certificates or
     - You can [copy the files](#copying-certificates) to the appropriate directory in your Container|AMI|OVF

 2. Restarting PMM